 If you prefer to shop for your food at a grocery store, it’s important to keep your store visits as safe as possible.

 Here are a few tips that can help you with that:

 - Make a list.
 Making a list ahead of time can reduce the amount of time you need to be in the store.
 Knowing what you’re getting also makes it easier to stick to your budget.

 - Shop during non-peak hours.
 If possible, try to go to the store during less busy hours.
 This will help with social distancing and allow you to avoid long lines.

 - Wear your mask.
 The CDC recommends wearing masks as they may help prevent people who have COVID from spreading the virus to others.

 - Follow the aisle markers.
 Some stores have started marking their aisles as a way to keep shoppers safe.

 Keeping your credit card clean

-Bankrate’s April 2020 survey found that only 10% of in-person grocery shoppers paid with a contactless method, which would be a more hygienic option.
-If it’s not accessible at your store, it’s a good idea to keep your card clean.
+Bankrate’s 2020 survey also found that only 10% of in-person grocery shoppers paid with a contactless method, which would be a more hygienic option.
+If it’s not accessible at your local stores, it’s a good idea to keep your card clean.

 According to the study, consumers making card payments are not letting their guard down about the transmission of the virus.
 Among those who use a credit or debit card, two-thirds (67%) are taking measures to keep their card clean, including using a disinfectant on it (33%), wearing gloves while using it (23%) and wiping it off with a cloth or shirt after use (22%).